-I have one main aim for myself and our members and that is to move well.
+My main aim for myself and our members and that is to be fit, healthy, pain free and happy.
 To achieve this we need to understand our bodies and what it is that they need to thrive.
 Sounds easy…

 In stark contrast, I spent the first thirty five years of my life pushing my body to and often past it’s limits.
-During my time serving as a Royal Marine, playing Rugby League, triathlon, mountaineering, skiing, sport climbing, surfing and anything else extreme that I could get stuck into.
+During my time serving as a Royal Marine, playing Rugby League, triathlon, mountaineering, skiing, sport climbing, surfing and anything else extreme that I could throw my body at.

 In 2011 I began on a new path, starting by retraining as a Sports therapist.
-Once I started to delve into the world of physiology and training, I discovered a thirst for knowledge which has driven me to keep on learning, experimenting and seeking out what it is that we should all be doing to optimise our health and performance ever since.
+Once I started to delve into the world of physiology and training, I discovered a thirst for knowledge which has driven me to keep on learning, experimenting and seeking out what it is that we all need to optimise our health and performance ever since.

-In 2014 Tom and I decided to open our facility.
-Since then I have been on a mission to be the best Coach I can be and to help our members and clients in every way I can.
+Since opening our gym in 2014, I have been on a mission to be the best Coach I can be and to help our members and clients in every way I can.

 As co-owner of the gym since we began in 2014, we had a simple goal of creating a positive, forward thinking and supportive training environment!
 6 years on and we have worked hard to fine tune our delivery of programming to small group classes and ensured that we focus on delivering the best possible coaching day in and day out.
 I’m very excited about how we are positively influencing the way our members approach their training, both physically and mentally.

 On a personal level, I can’t remember a time when I have not been involved with physical activity and whilst my goals have changed through the years, my focus hasn’t….enjoy what you do, try new things and above all, have fun!

 Training should be accessible no matter what age you are, or your level of ability and our focus on looking after every individual is something I’m most proud of.